Frank Dobson (lichenologist)

-Frank Dobson was a UK lichenologist and author of Lichens: An Illustrated Guide to the British and Irish species, the major guide to UK and Irish lichens from the late 20th century into the early 21st century.
+Frank S. Dobson was a UK lichenologist and author of Lichens: An Illustrated Guide to the British and Irish species, the major guide to UK and Irish lichens from the late 20th century into the early 21st century.

 Personal life and business career

-Frank S. Dobson lived in New Malden for all his life.
+Dobson lived in New Malden for all his life.
 He attended Tiffin School where a teacher inspired his interest in botany, although his academic progress was affected by undiagnosed dyslexia.
 He worked in photography, initially in the family business, and became a skilled photographer.
 He later developed specialist printing and publishing enterprises, founding Richmond Publishing Co.
 Ltd. in 1970.
 He was a member of the photographic consultative committees of Twickenham College and the London College of Printing and other organisations involved in training within the printing industry.

-His personal life, with his wife Mary and six daughters had space for a number of additional interests including sailing.
+His personal life, with his wife Mary and six daughters, had space for a number of additional interests including sailing.
 He was a member of the England Olympic team in 1960, competing in the 50 metres Free Pistol event.